IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Preliminary

-\section{PRELIMINARY}
+In comparison to prior works \cite{gu2022anti, hsu2022improving, sadhukhan2021multi, kobayashi2021proximal}, our research makes three significant contributions: (\textit{i}) The calculation of the distance between obstacles and the manipulator's links is done using a geometry-based method, which improves the reaching task in the presence of obstacles. (\textit{ii}) An action ensembles approach is introduced to enhance the efficiency of the policy. (\textit{iii}) An adaptive discount factor for PPO is designed, allowing the policy to directly participate in the value function update.
+Empirical results demonstrate that the proposed approach outperforms other baseline methods in different testing scenarios.

+\section{Preliminary}

-We aim to develop an efficient method for manipulators in reaching tasks with obstacle avoidance, which necessitates the manipulator to safely interact with the environment numerous times.
-As Gazebo owns better compatibility than Pybullet in combining with ROS, we initially design our training process in Gazebo.
-Nevertheless, DRL methods suffer from long training time in Gazebo.
-To overcome such a time-consuming problem, we develop a fairly similar environment in Pybullet to initially train the model there, and then transfer and evaluate the learnt model in Gazebo through a Sim-to-Sim transfer.
-Finally, using a Sim-to-Real transfer process, we assess the efficiency of the learned model in real robot using the trained model.
+Our research focuses on developing an effective method for obstacle avoidance in reaching tasks for manipulators.
+To achieve this goal, we aim to make the manipulator safely interact with the environment multiple times.
+To design our training process, we initially chose Gazebo due to its better compatibility with the Robot Operating System (ROS) compared to Pybullet.
+However, DRL methods tend to have a long training time in Gazebo.
+To mitigate this challenge, we created a similar environment in Pybullet for initial training, and then transferred and evaluated the learned model in Gazebo through a Sim-to-Sim transfer process.
+Finally, we tested the efficiency of the model on a real robot using Sim-to-Real transfer.
+The simulation environments in Gazebo and Pybullet are depicted in Fig.~\ref{figure2}.
+In both environments, a UR5e robot equipped with a robotiq\_$140$ is utilized as the manipulator.
+During the training and testing phases, the pose of the target (represented in red) and obstacles (represented in blue) is randomly set within the workspace.